 After a while, these donations are screened again to make sure everything is perfect.

 These days, nothing is truly anonymous even when it comes to sperm donations.
-When you sign an anonymity form at the clinics, it doesn’t prevent your kids from being curious of who their father is.
-Technology is so advanced so donors are often surprised when some of their offspring come knocking at their doors on a random day.
+When you sign an anonymity form at the clinics, it doesn’t prevent your kids from being curious about who their donor is.
+Technology is so advanced that donors are often surprised when some of their offspring come knocking at their doors on a random day.
 Things can go either way when this happens.
 It can be a very awkward experience seeing each other for the first time or a good experience when you don’t mind reuniting with your biological children.